DragosGhinea/GentixBank-OOP_Project/README.md

 A builder is a class that gradually builds an instance of another class by specifing each property individually.
 In this project we have an AccountBuilder which can gradually build an Account.

 A decorator is a class which allows you to convert an object into a different format.
-In this project's case, we can convert a card into it's JSON format or CSV format.
+In this project's case, we can convert a card into its JSON format or CSV format.

 ## Command Line Images